skysheng7/pre_ds_camp/docs/index.md

 - **Curiosity and creativity** (most important!)
 - **Cloud computing account**: Posit Cloud account (free)
 - **Optional**: Claude account (free)

-## 👩‍🏫 Meet Your Instructor

-[**Sky (Kehan) Sheng**](http://www.skysheng.io/) is a PhD candidate at UBC doing research in data science, AI fairness and animal welfare science.
-Sky is passionate about making data science and AI accessible and fun for young learners.

 ## 🙏 Acknowledgments